 Some unlucky and lucky numbers in different cultures

 Number 4 is unlucky in Chinese cultures because when it is pronounced it sounds like death.
 Often the number 4 is not used for the 4th floor of a building but the letter F is used instead.
 This is much the same in South Korea and Japan.
 In Germany, however, the number 4 is a lucky number and is linked to the 4 leaf clover which is a symbol representing good luck.

-Number 13 is unlucky in most developed countries, including Britain, Norway and Sweden.
+Number 13 is unlucky in most developed countries, including Britain, Norway, and Sweden.
 Tall buildings often use a different number when 13 is the next.
-People believe something bad will happen on Friday 13th, so they worry when the day becomes closer.
+People believe something bad will happen on Friday the 13th, so they worry when the day becomes closer.

-Indians don’t like number 26 and view it as an unlucky number.
-The date, the 26th, is connected with tsunamis, terrorist attacks and earthquakes.
+Indians don’t like the number 26 and view it as an unlucky number.
+The date, the 26th, is connected with tsunamis, terrorist attacks, and earthquakes.

 In Afghanistan, the number 39 is unlucky because the sound is like ”morda-gow,” which when translated means ”dead cow.”

 Number 3 is lucky in some cultures because they believe good things happen in threes.
 This applies to Sweden and Korea.
 Italians believe number 3 means strength and balance which is shown by the use of a triangle.